More at rubyonrails.org:

 To implement the validate method, you must accept a record parameter in the method definition, which is the record to be validated.

-If you want to add an error on a specific attribute, pass it as the first argument, such as record.errors.add(:first_name, "please choose another name").
-We will cover validation errors in greater detail later.
+If you want to add an error on a specific attribute, you can pass it as the first argument to the add method.

 def validate(record)